Finding Data: Data on Europe

 Publishes regional election results according to the Nomenclature of Territorial Units for Statistics (NUTS), level 1 to 3.
 The data available make it possible to compare and contrast election results across countries and regions and conduct comparisons over time.
 As most of the data sets are aggregated to correspond with the Eus NUTS definition, it facilitates studies that incorporate additional statistical measures as demography, labor market, etc. Includes parliamentary and presidential elections as well as EU elections and EU-related referendums.

 Representative, questionnaire-based household survey series.
 Represents an ambitious attempt to explore quality of life in a wide range of European countries.
 It is a major source of information, highlighting the challenges the EU faces in the light of recent enlargement.
 Enables an accurate picture of the social situation in the enlarged EU to be drawn, a picture that includes both objective and subjective elements.
 At the same time, it should be noted that there are some limitations to the data.
 While the sample sizes of around 1,000 per country provide a general population profile, they are too small to allow for detailed analysis of sub-groups, such as immigrants or single-parent families.
 Furthermore, although the wide range of topics covered by the survey is on the one hand a clear advantage, it also means that none of the topics could be treated in great depth.
 Some of the dimensions are measured with a narrower set of indicators than one would use in highly specialised surveys.
 However, the strength of the survey is that it provides a synthesis of information on the main aspects of quality of life, both objective and subjective.
-Sampled adults (aged 18 years & over) resident in 2003: the 25 EU countries, plus Bulgaria, Romania and Turkey; 2007: the 27 EU countries, plus Croatia, Macedonia, Norway and Turkey.
+Residents aged 18 and over in 27 EU countries (as of 2011) as well as Croatia (second and third round), Norway (second round), Iceland, Kosovo, Macedonia, Montenegro, Serbia (all third round) and Turkey (all 3 rounds).
 To obtain a free account please register with the UKDA.
-Summary results are available for 2012.

 - European School Survey Project on Alcohol and Other Drugs (ESPAD) (1995+)